dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 It's worth reviewing how you got here because it's illustrative of how programming in Lisp often goes.

-You started by defining a simple version of your problem--how to evaluate a bunch of boolean expressions and find out if they all returned true.
+You started by defining a simple version of your problem -- how to evaluate a bunch of boolean expressions and find out if they all returned true.
 Just ANDing them together worked and was syntactically clean but revealed the need for better result reporting.
 So you wrote some really simpleminded code, chock-full of duplication and error-prone idioms that reported the results the way you wanted.

 The next step was to see if you could refactor the second version into something as clean as the former.
 You started with a standard refactoring technique of extracting some code into a function, report-result.
 Unfortunately, you could see that using report-result was going to be tedious and error-prone since you had to pass the test expression twice, once for the value and once as quoted data.
 So you wrote the check macro to automate the details of calling report-result correctly.

 While writing check, you realized as long as you were generating code, you could make a single call to check to generate multiple calls to report-result, getting you back to a version of test-+ about as concise as the original AND version.

 At that point you had the check API nailed down, which allowed you to start mucking with how it worked on the inside.
 The next task was to fix check so the code it generated would return a boolean indicating whether all the test cases had passed.
 Rather than immediately hacking away at check, you paused to indulge in a little language design by fantasy.
-What if--you fantasized--there was already a non-short-circuiting AND construct.
+What if -- you fantasized -- there was already a non-short-circuiting AND construct.
 Then fixing check would be trivial.
 Returning from fantasyland you realized there was no such construct but that you could write one in a few lines.
 After writing combine-results, the fix to check was indeed trivial.

 At that point all that was left was to make a few more improvements to the way you reported test results.
 Once you started making changes to the test functions, you realized those functions represented a special category of function that deserved its own abstraction.
 So you wrote deftest to abstract the pattern of code that turns a regular function into a test function.